talview/proview-sample-android/README.md

 <br>

 ## About proview-sample-android project
-This sample project is for developing proctor enabled android assessment applications.
-Our Team at [Talview](https://www.talview.com/) has build world's first cognitive remote proctoring solution [Proview](https://proview.io/)
+Proview is an automated cognitive remote proctoring solution powered by [Talview](https://www.talview.com/) that uses advanced video and audio analytics to detect candidate impersonation and suspicious activities during a remote online test.
+This document explains in detail how to integrate `proview-android-sdk` and build a proctor-enabled android application.

 ## Building the project
-* Clone the project, the `develop` branch has the latest code.
+* Clone the project, the `master` branch has the latest code.
 * This App uses the Proview Token for Proctoring Solution.
-Get the Proview Token from the Team Talview, connect [email](mailto:us@talview.com) and put that key in the local.properties file in your project:<br>
+Get the Proview Token from the Team Talview, connect to [Proview Support](https://proviewsupport.freshdesk.com/support/tickets/new) and put your proview token in the local.properties file in your project:<br>
 Your local.properties will like below:
 ```
 sdk.dir=PATH_TO_ANDROID_SDK_ON_YOUR_LOCAL_MACHINE